Quasi-Euclidean tilings over 2-dimensional Artin groups and their applications: Introduction

 Let $\Gamma$ be a finite simple graph with each edge labeled by an integer $\ge 2$.
 An \emph{Artin group with defining graph $\Gamma$}, denoted $A_\Gamma$, is given by the following presentation.
 Generators of $A_\Gamma$ are in one to one correspondence with vertices of $\Gamma$, and there is a relation of the form

 whenever two vertices $a$ and $b$ are connected by an edge labeled by $m$.

 Despite the seemingly simple presentation, the most basic questions (torsion, center, word problem and cohomology) on Artin groups remain open, though partial results are obtained by various authors.
-We refer to the survey papers by Godelle and Paris \cite{MR3203644}, and Mccammond \cite{jonproblems}.
-Of course, there are also many other fundamental and natural questions for Artin groups, see Charney \cite{charney2016problems}, which are equally exciting and difficult.
+We refer to the survey papers by Godelle and Paris \cite{MR3203644}, and McCammond \cite{jonproblems}.
+Other fundamental and natural questions for Artin groups which are equally exciting and difficult can be found in Charney \cite{charney2016problems}.